mazixs/dnsperftest-ru/docs/README.md

 ### Optimization Details
 - **Timeout**: 1 second per try.
 - **Retries**: 2 tries.
-- **Dead Server Check**: If a server fails a quick connectivity check, it is skipped immediately to save time.
+- If a server fails a quick connectivity check, it is skipped immediately to save time.

-## Credits

-This project is a fork of [cleanbrowsing/dnsperftest](https://github.com/cleanbrowsing/dnsperftest), enhanced with:
-- Russian domain support
-- Stability testing (multiple runs)
-- Improved unstable server filtering
-- More DNS providers (Yandex, Comss, etc.)

 ## License
 MIT